 We welcome visitors - please contact us to arrange a time!

-This may be an unusual thing to hear from a meat farmer, but we believe we should be eating less meat than the average American, that the meat we eat should be coming from perennial pastures, rotational grazing systems, and be slaughtered as close to home as possible; and we should take advantage of all the nutritionally dense foods that animals can provide, stock from bones, offal, etc. In 2018, the average American ate 222 lbs of red meat and poultry; most of that meat is coming from confinement systems, CAFOs, etc. For perspective, that is one and a half of our family share sizes for a single person.
+This may be an unusual thing to hear from meat farmers, but we believe we should be eating less meat than the average American.
+We also believe that the meat we eat should be coming from perennial pastures, rotational grazing systems, and be slaughtered as close to home as possible; and we should be honoring the animals we eat by eating nose to tail, and taking advantage of all the nutritionally dense foods that animals can provide, like stock from bones, offal, and tougher, less well known cuts.
+In 2018, the average American ate 222 lbs of red meat and poultry; most of that meat is coming from CAFOs, or confinement systems.
+For perspective, that is one and a half of our family share sizes for a single person.
 Below are some ways we are striving to have a net positive impact through our farming practices, aside from changing our diets to include a variety of nutritious foods and plant based proteins alongside our high quality meat.

 We graze in an intensive rotational system designed to keep animals healthy, soil covered with vegetation at all times, and pasture plants diverse and robust.
 Grazing animals rotationally on degraded soils (80% of the land we are accessing at the moment) builds soil carbon, and is often either net carbon neutral or carbon negative, depending on the system and type of animal.
 The efficacy of grazing as a way of increasing soil carbon in soils that have been improved is debatable, and is contentious among soil scientists.
 We may have to shift growing practices when our soil is restored to its optimal condition.